opendevstack/ods-quickstarters/inf-terraform-azure/files/README.md

 Extending a stack basically involves adding more blueprints whichever fit, and garnish it with custom infrastructure code if necessary.

-Setting up stack development guardrails requires the following dependencies: `make`, `tee`, `ruby`, [`bundler`](https://bundler.io/), `python`, [`pre-commit`](https://pre-commit.com/) [`terraform`](https://www.terraform.io/), and [`terraform-docs`](https://github.com/segmentio/terraform-docs).
+Setting up stack development guardrails requires the following dependencies: `make`, `tee`, `ruby`, [`bundler`](https://bundler.io/), `python`, [`pre-commit`](https://pre-commit.com/) [`terraform`](https://www.terraform.io/), and [`terraform-docs`](https://terraform-docs.io/).
 Once installed, run `make install-dev-deps` to install a set of quality improving *pre-commit hooks* into your local Git repository.
 Upon a `git commit`, these hooks will make sure that your code is both syntactically and functionally correct and that your `README.md` contains up-to-date documentation of your stack's supported set of *inputs* and *outputs*.

 ## Environments
-The stack supports multiple environments (Testing/DEV/QA/PROD) within OpenDevStack.
+The stack supports multiple environments (DEV/TEST/PROD) within OpenDevStack.
 The behaviour of the stack in the environments can be controlled within the **environments** directory.
 The *.yml files define the Jenkins secrets to read and are used to deploy into the right environments.
-The *.json files can override variables from **variables.tf** in case different environments request different inputs (e.g. deploy a smaller version of the stack in DEV).
+The *.json files can override variables from **variables.tf** in case different environments request different inputs (e.g. deploy a different sized version of the stack in DEV).

 ## Problems?
 Questions?
 Suggestions?

 In case of problems, questions or suggestions, feel free to file an issue with the respective project's repository.
 Thanks!